United Airlines Flight 585: Initial investigation

-The National Transportation Safety Board (NTSB) commenced an investigation, which lasted for 21 months.
+The National Transportation Safety Board (NTSB) released its concluding report into the crash that occurred on March 3, 1991, involving United Airlines Flight 585.
+Based on the findings of the research, it was determined that the crash was brought about by a mechanical breakdown in the rudder power control unit of the aircraft.

+The NTSB's initial report on the crash was released in December 1992, but it ruled the probable cause as undetermined.
+The agency reopened the investigation in September 1994 after another crash of USAir Flight 427 that was under similar conditions.
+The NTSB's investigation considered data from the crash of Flight 585, as well as other incidents, including a non-fatal crash in 1996 of Eastwind Airlines flight 517 The NTSB finalized its report on United 585 Report #AAR-01-01 on March 3, 2001.

 Although the flight data recorder (FDR) outer protective case was damaged, the data tape inside was intact and all of the data were recoverable.
 Five parameters were recorded by the FDR: heading, altitude, airspeed, normal acceleration (G loads), and microphone keying.
 The FDR did not record rudder, aileron or spoiler deflection data, which could have aided the NTSB in reconstructing the plane's final moments.
 The data available proved insufficient to establish why the plane suddenly went into the fatal dive.
 The NTSB considered the possibilities of a malfunction of the rudder power control unit servo (which might have caused the rudder to reverse) and the effect that powerful rotor winds from the nearby Rocky Mountains may have had, but there was not enough evidence to prove either hypothesis.

-The cockpit voice recorder (CVR) was also damaged, but the data tape inside was also intact.
-However, the data tape had creases in it, resulting in the playback quality being poor.
-The CVR determined that the pilots made a verbal (and possible physical) response to the loss of control.
+The cockpit voice recorder (CVR) was also damaged, though the data tape inside was intact.
+However, the data tape featured creases that resulted in poor playback quality.
+The CVR recorded the pilots making a verbal (and possible physical) response to the loss of control.

-The following is an excerpt of the last two minutes Flight 585 CVR, starting two minutes before impact (the full CVR recording started before Flight 585 took off from Stapleton):

-Thus, the first NTSB report (issued on December 8, 1992) did not conclude with the usual "probable cause".
+The first NTSB report (issued on December 8, 1992) did not conclude with the usual "probable cause".
 Instead, it stated: